MouseBiteLabs/Super-Game-Boy-Plus/README.md

 ## Game Controls

-Since this is a Super Game Boy... probably just good to look at the <a href="https://archive.org/details/nintendo-snes-super-game-boy/mode/2up">Super Game Boy manual</a> for all the controls that go with that.
+Since this is still a Super Game Boy... probably just good to look at the <a href="https://archive.org/details/nintendo-snes-super-game-boy/mode/2up">Super Game Boy manual</a> for all the controls that go with that.

 Other than that - if you've installed the clock mod onto your board, this is how you control it if you use the code I provide.
 You only need to use the Start and Select buttons to change speeds.
 In the code, I have allocated space for seven different clock settings, and it starts at 1x by default (the correct 4.194 MHz clock speed).
 Note that each clock speed will affect the audio as well - it is not like Dodrio mode in Pokemon Stadium's GB Tower where the audio is unaffected.
 This means playing games can get... annoying at really high clock speeds.